 While the exhibition helped raise Renoir’s profile in the art world, Renoir still struggled to make a living.
 He sought out commissions for portraits and often depended on the kindness of his friends, mentors, and patrons to financially get by.

-As his fame grew, Renoir began to settle down.
+As his fame grew, Renoir settled down.
 He married his longtime girlfriend Aline Charigot in 1890 and they had three children.
 Renoir bought a house in Essoyes, a small village nestled amongst the vineyards in the Champagne-Ardenne region in France.

 In his early fifties, Renoir started suffering with rheumatism, disfiguring his hands and making it difficult for him to paint.